 16. Establish Do Not Disturb Rules

-It is easy, if not completely natural, for your family members to think that because you are in the room upstairs that they can come and talk to you whenever they want.
+It is easy, if not completely natural, for your family members to think that because you are in the room upstairs, they can come and talk to you whenever they want.
 The fact is that when you are at work, in the office, or at home, you need time to get in the zone.
 In the “zone,” means you have entered that state of optimal creativity and productivity.
 You are churning out the work, and you have creative ideas.
-You may even simply be in conference calls.
+You may even simply be on conference calls.

 Explain patiently to your family that when the office door is closed, it means do not disturb.
 And if they must disturb, they should knock quietly so as not to be heard on your conference call.

-A lock on the door is also a serious bonus, so when they forget, they do not just burst in shouting, “Dad, what you want for dinner,” when you are presenting on an all-employee meeting conference call… err, did that really happen to me…maybe.
+A lock on the door is also a serious bonus, so when they forget, they do not just burst in shouting, “Dad, what do you want for dinner,” when you are presenting on an all-employee meeting conference call… err, did that really happen to me…maybe.

 17. Establish Good Working Hours

-I worked for many years leading a global team of people from Costa Rica and the USA to Australia and everywhere in between, so what do working hours really mean when your team is scattered around the globe.
-Well, it means striking the balance of what best meets the needs of your team and your own needs to meet your goals.
+I worked for many years leading a global team of people from Costa Rica and the USA to Australia and everywhere in between, so what do working hours really mean when your team is scattered around the globe?
+Well, it means striking the balance of what best meets the needs of your team and your own needs to meet your goals.Establish Working Hours

 What is my point?
-You should try to create a normal working regime where you start and finish at a specific time and don’t do emails on your phone in bed while ignoring your partner, you loser.
+You should try to create a normal working regime where you start and finish at a specific time, and don’t do emails on your phone in bed while ignoring your partner, you loser.

 18. Do Not Burn Yourself Out

 I always swore to myself not to be that person who loses their family because of work.
-But believe it or not, it is a trap that anyone can fall into.
+But believe it or not, it is a trap anyone can fall into.

-But you want to keep your track record of high performance, so you keep on hammering away, taking more work, and sacrificing your personal time.
+But you want to keep your track record of high performance, so you keep hammering away, taking more work, and sacrificing your personal time.

-Eventually, you have people relying on you and so much work that you become overwhelmed; then, you may face burnout.
+Eventually, you will have people relying on you and so much work that you will become overwhelmed; then, you may face burnout.
 Do not let that happen to you.
 I came close a few times, too close for comfort.
 If you have a very pressured work life, try reading this article on managing a crisis with integrity.

 19. Take Breaks & Move Around